switchupcb/srt3/srt/tools/README.rst

 - *normalise* standardises and cleans up SRT files.
 For example, it removes spurious newlines, normalises timestamps, and fixes subtitle indexing to a format that all media players should accept, with no noncompliant data.
-- *play* plays subtitles in the terminal at the time they are scheduled to display (note: it does not clear them from the screen afterwards).
-If you need to fast-forward to some point, you can combine it with *fixed-timeshift*.
 - *process* allows processing text freely.
-It takes a function, similarly to *lines-matching*, and changes SRT content into the return value.
+It takes a function, similarly to *lines_matching*, and changes SRT content into the return value.
 For example, you can naively strip some basic HTML-like markup with ``srt process -m re -f 'lambda sub: re.sub("<[^<]+?>", "", sub)'``.
-HTML-like syntax is especially prevalant in `SSA/ASS`_ subtitles that have been directly converted to SRT.
+HTML-like syntax is especially prevalent in `SSA/ASS`_ subtitles that have been directly converted to SRT.
   - *remove* allows removal by timestamp in sequential or non-sequential order.
 By placing timestamps non-sequentially (i.e :08, :05), you specify to remove all captions past :08 and before :05.